 For a look into San Francisco of the 70s and 80s, pick up this eye-opening series.
 While a columnist for the San Francisco Chronicle, Maupin wrote this fictional story of Midwestern-transplant Mary Ann Singleton and the other tenants and landlord of 28 Barbary Lane, in the city's Russian Hill neighborhood, complete with bath houses, affordable rents, and plenty of weed.
 The column was penned in real time, so Maupin often reacted to real-life events, including the AIDS epidemic.
 Now the series serves as a lovely ode to the San Francisco of yore.

 A sprawling non-fiction narrative of the culture shifts that came before and after the Summer of Love.
-While both hippies and drugs factor into the seismic cultural shifts of this iconic time period, you may be surprised to learn how slow progress really was, and that some movements backfired as others led to violent ends.
+While hippies, drugs, and even the Grateful Dead and their Haight-Ashbury ties factor into the seismic cultural shifts of this iconic time period, you may be surprised to learn how slow progress really was, and that some movements backfired as others led to violent ends.
 It’s a great read to remind you that even in one of the most progressive places in the country, rebirth remains a slow and steady beast.

 Mixing personal experience with historical statistics and tidbits, Kamiya has penned one of the prettiest love letters to San Francisco.
-Part walking tour, part fly-on-the-wall (Kamiya was a taxi driver in his younger years), the author’s first-person chapters inspire wonder and awe at San Francisco’s sweeping vistas and quirky characters.
+Part walking tour, part fly-on-the-wall (Kamiya was a taxi driver in his younger years), the author’s first-person chapters (49 of them) inspire wonder and awe at San Francisco’s sweeping vistas such as those from Lands End and the Golden Gate Bridge, as well as its quirky characters (and there are many).
 The historical chapters offer insight into the Ferry Building, the 1906 quake, and San Francisco’s formative years.

 Though not quite within San Francisco proper, The Devil’s Teeth is a nickname once given to the Farallon Islands, a rocky, ocean-batter outcrop 30 miles outside the city in the Pacific Ocean.
 It’s a national wildlife refuge for birds, seals, and sharks – really, really big ones, in fact.
 Casey spends a full season on the Farallons counting birds and tagging 20-foot-long Great Whites off their shores, and the world she encounters is as enlightening as it is spectacular.